imazen/imageflow/README.md

 You can use command strings that are compatible with [ImageResizer 4 querystrings](https://imageresizing.net/docs/basics):

-`imageflow_tool v0.1/ir4 --command "width=50" --in source.jpg  --out thumb.jpg`
+`imageflow_tool v0.1/ir4 --in source.jpg  --out thumb.jpg --command "width=50&height=50&mode=crop&format=jpg" `

 Or submit a JSON job file.
 JSON jobs can have multiple inputs and outputs, and can represent any kind of operation graph.

-The following generates mutiple sizes of an image:
+The following generates mutiple sizes of an image from an example job file:

 ```
 imageflow_tool v0.1/build --json examples/export_4_sizes/export_4_sizes.json